• All Recipes

 Ingredients in different bowls for peach oatmeal muffins.

-A few things to note about the ingredients for these peach rosemary muffins:
+A few things to note about the ingredients for these healthy peach muffins:

 • Peaches: Frozen or fresh peaches can be used.
 I like to use frozen peaches, just thaw them, drain the juices, and chop them into pieces.
-Canned peaches can be used too, just drain the liquid.
+Canned peaches can be used in these muffins too, just drain the liquid.

-• Olive oil: I think the olive oil compliments the peaches well, however, if you are worried about the strong taste you can use any kind of oil.
+• Olive oil: I often make muffins with oil.
+I think the olive oil (a healthy fat) complements the peaches well; however, if you are worried about the strong taste, you can use a milder-tasting oil.

-• Milk: Any milk can be used in this recipe, use almond milk to make them dairy free.
+• Milk: Any milk can be used in this recipe; I use almond milk to make them dairy-free.

 See recipe card below for exact ingredient quantities.